 About Collaborative Divorce

-The choices a divorcing couple makes at the beginning of their separation may determine how the divorce turns out, the kind of relationship that the couple will have in the future, and how their children adjust.
-Divorcing couples experience a wide range of emotions – anger, sadness, distrust, anxiety, among others.
+The choices a divorcing couple makes at the beginning of their separation may determine the kind of relationship that the couple will have in the future, how their children adjust, and the cost and time it takes to bring a resolution.
+Divorcing couples experience a wide range of emotions – from anger and distrust, to sadness, grief, and anxiety.
 The collaborative approach permits people to better manage their emotions so they may make good choices for the future.

-Unlike the traditional divorce situation, the collaborative process seeks to help you and your spouse/partner make mutual decisions as opposed to “taking sides”.
-In traditional negotiation or litigation, the spouses/partners often engage each other as “opponents”, a dynamic which simply aggravates the divorce-related conflict, at considerable emotional and financial expense.
-Collaborative Law is a new way of handling family law matters whereby the couple and their attorneys agree to work together in resolving the issues by strategies that do not involve adversarial approaches and litigation.
+Unlike the traditional divorce situation, the collaborative process helps you and your spouse or partner make decisions together as opposed to “taking sides”.
+In traditional negotiation or litigation, the partners often engage each other as “opponents”, a dynamic that simply aggravates the divorce-related conflict, at considerable emotional and financial expense.
+Collaborative Law is a new way of handling family law matters where the couple and their attorneys agree to work together to resolve issues in ways that discourage adversarial approaches and litigation.

 The Collaborative Law process seeks to:

-At the completion of the process, and at the option of the parties, collaborative attorneys prepare and file all written paperwork to finalize the agreement with the court and complete the divorce.
+At the completion of the process, and at the option of the parties, collaborative attorneys finalize a written separation and property settlement agreement, and file paperwork with the court to complete the divorce.

 For more information, see the Frequently Asked Questions.